-domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia
+domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia.

-Eligible air transportation is limited to the economy class fare for each sector travelled; where noneconomy class air transport is used only the equivalent of an economy fare for that sector is eligible expenditure.
-Where non-economy class air transport is used, the grantee will require evidence showing what an economy air fare costs at the time of travel.
+Eligible air transportation is limited to the economy class fare for each sector travelled; where noneconomy class air transport is undertaken, only the equivalent of an economy fare for that sector is eligible expenditure.
+Where non-economy class air transport is undertaken, the grantee will require evidence showing what an economy airfare cost at the time of travel.